With difficulty!

 However there is no doubt that you MUST find a way to look out for your Dog.
 Teeth cleaning for Dogs is of prime importance.
 If you read the two posts I have linked to above you will see the many problems that ensue, both for the Dog and your pocket, if you do not keep your Dogs teeth clean.
 I know from experience that if you neglect your Dogs mouth you are in for a very, and I mean very, large Vet bill at some time in the future.
 It is also severely risking the chance of your Dog becoming very ill.
 Cleaning Dogs Teeth really cannot be neglected.
 Learning how to clean Dogs Teeth is one of the biggest favors you will ever do your Dog.

-Everyone on Twitter said that their Dogs actually enjoyed having their teeth brushed with Chicken flavoured toothpaste, I mean, who wouldn’t!
+Everyone on Twitter said that their Dogs actually enjoyed having their teeth brushed with Chicken or Beef flavoured toothpaste, I mean, who wouldn’t!
 In the Dog world anyway!
 For $15 you get the paste, a double ended toothbrush, and a few extra goodies.
 Not much more than buying the stuff for yourself.
 Teeth cleaning for Dogs is so important that this minimal investment really is worth it.

 Investments like this need to be made and if you don’t find a way to keep your Dogs teeth clean you will be looking at spending about thirty or forty times that at some point in your Dogs life unless you are a very lucky Dog owner.